 - Sudel Industries

-For further information about the Virtual Shipyard program and the EOI process, please contact Mal Lowen, Case Manager, Industry, Innovation, Science and Small Business, Department of State Development on 8226 3294 or email email@example.com.
+For further information about the Virtual Shipyard program, please contact the Industry, Innovation, Science and Small Business team in the Department for Industry and Skills on 8303 2008.